 - Don’t dwell on the trivia of your life, especially annoyances.

-- Remember: people give more weight to their early information (Were you engaged, warm, distracted, pompous?) than to later information, so be at your most charming at the beginning of the conversation.
+- Remember the serial position effect: people give weight to their early perceptions in the interaction (Were you engaged, warm, distracted, pompous?), which is known as the primacy effect, and to perceptions at the end, known as the recency effect.
+Interaction in the middle of a conversation is remembered least, so be at your most charming at the beginning and end of the conversation.

 - Remember: people enjoy the chat to be about themselves rather than about you.